yugabyte/yugabyte-db/docs/content/latest/integrations/jdbc-driver.md

 To build the driver locally, follow this procedure:

-1. Build environment : [gpgsuite](https://gpgtools.org/) needs to be present on the machine where build is performed.
+1. For the build environment, [gpgsuite](https://gpgtools.org/) needs to be present on the machine where the build is performed.
 Install GPG and create a key.

 2. Clone the following repository: